mingyangzhuang/JWST-NIRCam-Data-Product/README.md

 # JWST NIRCam Data Product
-Data products from the paper "Characterization of JWST NIRCam PSFs and Implications for AGN+Host Image Decomposition"
+Data products from the paper [Characterization of JWST NIRCam PSFs and Implications for AGN+Host Image Decomposition](https://arxiv.org/abs/2304.13776)